danielschafi/Cob2Java-Bench/README.md

 # Config
-Set the Model you want to use in the env. you can use pretty much any model that is available on huggingface
+Set the Model you want to use in the env. you can use pretty much any model that is available on huggingface There is also a class prepared for use with the anthropic api.
+You will need to get an api key and credits from anthropic though and set it in the .env or in the terminal as an environment variable.
+And exchange the LLM class with the one from llm_anthropic everywhere

 ## Data